Resurrectionists (Catholic): History

 Their life as consecrated religious within the Congregation of the Resurrection is fulfilled as a Priest, Brother or Permanent Deacon.

 Internationally, they are divided into three Provinces and one Region, ministering in sixteen countries worldwide.
 The Community works and has its missions in Italy, Poland, Bulgaria, Austria, Germany, Canada, the United States, Brazil, Bolivia, Australia, Bermuda, Mexico, Ukraine, Belarus, Slovakia, and Israel.
 The Congregation has its Motherhouse in Rome.
 The superior general and the general council are located there.
-The current superior general is the Very Reverend Paul S. Voisin, C.R.
+The current superior general is the Fr.
+Evandro Miranda Rosa, CR.

 One of the principal aims of the Congregation is providing and improving religious education.